MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Fee-for-service traditional Medicare does not even measure quality of care in any way.

-In fact, the reality is that fee=for=service Medicare far too often actually and directly pays the care sites who deliver bad care more money.
+In fact, the reality is that traditional fee-for-service Medicare far too often actually and directly pays the care sites who deliver bad care more money for that bad care.

 Everyone in the country should understand those differences and those outcomes and should know their linkage to each kind of payments.
 But those realities seem to be invisible to our news media and they are not referenced of discussed in most of our public and political debate about health care Quite a few of the people who discuss health care policy in various settings who do understand those differences tend to either not make those issues very visible or choose to duck them entirely.

-The people who wrote the major official report to MedPac last year about Medicare Advantage said that they could not include quality in their report and they could not compare the quality of the two programs because they admitted that there are no quality measurements for traditional fee-for-service Medicare and therefore, the MedPac authors contended, it would not be appropriate to mention quality in their analysis of the Medicare Advantage program either other than have vague concerns about some aspects of the process.
+The people who wrote the major official report to MedPac last year about Medicare Advantage said that they could not include quality in their report and they could not compare the quality of the two programs because they admitted that there are actually no quality measurements for traditional fee-for-service Medicare today and therefore, the MedPac authors contended, it would not be appropriate to mention quality in their analysis of the Medicare Advantage program either other than have vague concerns about some aspects of the process because they had nothing to compare it to in traditional Medicare.

-The authors of the MedPac report argued that you can’t compare “no program” to an actual program and they concluded that it’s not fair or credible to talk about the Medicare Advantage quality program with no direct and current data available to them about fee-for-service Medicare care quality.
+The authors of the MedPac report argued that you can’t compare “no program” to an actual program and they concluded that it’s not fair or credible to talk about the Medicare Advantage quality program because there is no direct and current data available to them about fee-for-service Medicare care quality.

-They actually make that same point with those same carefully chosen words to duck that issue every year.
+They actually make that same point with those same carefully chosen words to duck that issue of the huge differences in quality every year.

 That is bad, sad, wrong, inadequate, incomplete, inept, and more than slightly and very intentionally prejudicial and skewed and probably deliberately misleading analytical work by the MedPac writers relative to Medicare Advantage relative to the quality issue.